tradingview/rest_integrations_docs/source/FAQ.rst

    With this parameter we provide information about locale used by the user accessing the integration.
 You can use this information to create a more comfortable UX for the user.

-How can I modify the columns in the “Positions panel”?
+How can I modify the columns in the âPositions panelâ?
    To get this done, you can use the ``positionCustomFields`` in the `/config`_ endpoint.
 If you want to use different custom columns for different accounts, use the ``positionCustomFields`` of the `/accounts`_ endpoint.